Installing Gaia’s Deployable Sunshield Assembly at Kourou

 Prior to transport, the multi-layer insulation (MLI) of the DSA had been removed for inspection and storage.

-The long (dark grey) poles or "arms", seen in this photograph, are part of the skeleton of the DSA.
+The long poles or "arms", seen in this photograph, are the skeleton of the DSA.
 This structure is made up of 12 frames of carbon fibre tubes, split into 4 quarters of 3 frames each.
-Each quarter has to be lifted with an overhead crane from its transport frame, smoothly placed on the spacecraft, and carefully aligned before it is fastened in its final position.
-This photo shows one of the quarters in place.
+Each quarter has to be lifted with an overhead crane (part of which can be seen at the top left) from its transport frame, smoothly placed on the spacecraft, and carefully aligned before it is fastened in its final position.

 The Prime Contractor for Gaia is Astrium SAS, based in Toulouse, France.
 SENER (Spain) is responsible for the development and manufacture of the Deployable Sunshield Assembly.
 The thermal blankets are provided by RUAG Aerospace Austria and the carbon fibre frames come from RUAG Aerospace Switzerland.